keiji-imai/blog/content/posts/mags_assembly/index.md

 title: Mags Assembly
 date: 2023-01-28
 draft: False
-showLikes: True
+description: "I used to like assembling things."
-description: "Assembly of Mags"
+summary: "I used to like assembling things."
 series: ["Mags, Chess Robot"]
-series_order: 4
+series_order: 3
 ---

 ## Introduction